tkukurin/tkukurin.github.io/_posts/2020-11-12-systematicity-generalization-situated-agent.md

 But also: the agent is always in the center of the screen in scrolling setup.

-They put the object in place of agent in the gridworld (see Appendix D).
+After pickup, they put the object in place of agent in the gridworld (see Appendix D).
 E.g. agent is white and object red; after picking up, agent becomes red.
 This is said to "simulate view obstruction" of the 3D world after pickup.

 They also tried to display object *in* agent (e.g. white border around red object while carrying), but that worsened performance.
 Hypothesis: this is because of too few training objects, since in 3D obscured view is not a problem.
+Maybe I misunderstood that, because I'm not sure how convincing it is.

 ### Compare classifier vs. agent